Vlahaka/The-T.N.C.-Theseus/Theseus.md

 **“All hands, this is XO Haraldson.
 Stand by for ship-wide systems check.”**

 *His voice echoed through every corridor, room, hall, and bay of the Theseus.*

+*Haraldson swept his eyes across the C.C.C., mic lowered to his chest.*

+“Navigation.”
+“Go,” *came the sharp reply.*

+“Tactical.”
+“Go.”

+“Telemetry.”
+“Go.”

+“Radar.”
+“Go.”

+“Astrometrics.”
+“Go.”

+“Comms.”
+“Go.”

+*He raised the mic again.*

+“Engineering.”
+- “Standing by,” *the radio crackled*.

+“Fighter Bay.”
+- “Standing by,” *the Witch’s voice rang through*.

+“Interceptor Bay.”
+- “Standing by,” *came a gravelly response.*

+“Logistics.”
+- “Standing by, Sir,” *a slightly distorted voice affirmed.*

+“Medbay.”
+- “Ready.” *Calm.
+Confident.*

+*Haraldson glanced at the captain and gave a firm nod.*
+“Theseus is locked and loaded, Sir.
+Condition 1 is in full effect.”